 - Balance Sheet - states total assets, liabilities, and shareholders' equity at a specific point in time, offering a comprehensive view into a business’ financial position

-Reference our Ramp Financial Glossary for additional clarity on model line items
+See our Ramp Financial Glossary for additional details on model line items.

 VCs and angel investors are going to want to see your core projected business metrics - revenues, costs, customers - regardless of how mature your startup is.
 However, as your startup matures, the list of metrics investors are interested in seeing also grows.
 You can view our full list of recommended metrics, and access our list of 100+ free startup pitch deck examples, here.